caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

 **flag_spw**
 --------------------------------------------------

-  Flag spectral windows/channels.
-Of course, through FLAGDATA.
+  Use CASA FLAGDATA to flag spectral windows/channels.

   **enable**

     *bool*, *optional*, *default = False*

-    Enable the flag_spw segment.
+    Enable the 'flag_spw' segment.

   **channels**

     *str*, *optional*, *default = *:856~880MHz , *:1658~1800MHz, *:1419.8~1421.3MHz*

     Channels to flag.
 Given as "spectral window index:start channel ~ end channel" e.g. "\*:856~880MHz".
-End channel not inclusive.
+End channels are not inclusive.

   **ensure_valid_selection**

     *bool*, *optional*, *default = True*

     Check whether the channel selection returns any data.
-If it does not FLAGDATA is not executed preventing the pipeline from crashing.
+If it does not, FLAGDATA is not executed (preventing the pipeline from crashing).
 This check only works with the following spw formats (multiple, comma-separated selections allowed), "\*:firstchan~lastchan"; "firstspw~lastspw:firstchan~lastchan"; "spw:firstchan~lastchan"; "firstchan~lastchan".
 Channels are assumed to be in frequency (Hz, kHz, MHz, GHz allowed; if no units are given it assumes Hz).